+- A05 Contact Information

+- A06 Health Information

+- A07 Assignment History

+- A10 Current Schedule

+- A12 Current Grades

+- A13 Academic History

+- A14 Graduation Status

+- A15 Daily Summary

+- A17 Absence Detail

+- A23 Special Programs

+- A24 Discipline

-L27 - Student Support Tracking System
+- L27 Student Support Tracking System

-- (b) Safeguarding The Confidentiality of Shared Student Records.
-Each party participating in this Interagency Agreement agrees to: - (1) hold the student records and information in strict confidence and not use or disclose except as required by this Agreement or required by law and that except when the parent of a student provides prior written consent for its release, all shared student records will be disclosed only to employees of DJJ who have a need to access the information in order to perform their official duties as authorized by law.
-Absent consent from the parent or eligible student, student records and information will not be disclosed except as allowed by the aforementioned laws. - (2) safeguard the student records through administrative, physical and technological safety standards to ensure adequate controls are in place to protect these records in accordance with FERPA's privacy requirements and that all shared student records it discloses will carry a warning regarding the confidential nature of such information and protocols concerning further dissemination consistent with this Agreement.
+- 2) Safeguarding The Confidentiality of Shared Student Records.
+Each party participating in this Interagency Agreement agrees to:

+- a) Hold the student records and information in strict confidence and not use or disclose except as required by this Agreement or required by law and that except when the parent of a student provides prior written consent for its release, all shared student records will be disclosed only to employees of DJJ who have a need to access the information in order to perform their official duties as authorized by law.
+Absent consent from the parent or eligible student, student records and information will not be disclosed except as allowed by the aforementioned laws; and

+- b) Safeguard the student records through administrative, physical and technological safety standards to ensure adequate controls are in place to protect these records in accordance with FERPA's privacy requirements and that all shared student records it discloses will carry a warning regarding the confidential nature of such information and protocols concerning further dissemination consistent with this Agreement; and

-- (3) continually monitor its operations and take all actions necessary to assure that the student information and records are safeguarded in accordance with the terms of this Agreement, and. - (4) ensure that all employees, appointees or agents of any party who are granted access to shared student records will have successfully completed background screening requirements under Section 435.04, Florida Statutes, under Level 2 screening standards.
+- c) Continually monitor its operations and take all actions necessary to assure that the student information and records are safeguarded in accordance with the terms of this Agreement; and

+- d) Ensure that all employees, appointees or agents of any party who are granted access to shared student records will have successfully completed background screening requirements under Section 435.04.
+Florida Statutes, under Level 2 screening standards; and

-A breach of the confidentiality requirements shall constitute grounds for immediate termination of this Agreement with any party without advance notice and the provisions of paragraph # pertaining to arbitration of disputes shall not be applicable to a breach of this section.
+- e) A breach of the confidentiality requirements shall constitute grounds for immediate termination of this Agreement with any party without advance notice and the provisions of paragraph 3.05 pertaining to arbitration of disputes shall not be applicable to a breach of this section.

+- 3) Student Records Notwithstanding any provision to the contrary within this Agreement, any party contracting with SBBC under this Agreement shall fully comply with the requirements of Section 1002.22, 1002.221 Florida Statutes.
+FERPA, and any other state or federal law or regulation regarding the confidentiality of student information and records.